Morisco: Aragon and Catalonia

 Moriscos accounted for 20% of the population of the kingdom of Aragon, residing principally on the banks of the Ebro river and its tributaries.
 Unlike Granadan and Valencian Moriscos, they did not speak Arabic but, as vassals of the nobility, were granted the privilege to practice their faith relatively openly.

 Places like Muel, Zaragoza, were inhabited fully by Moriscos, the only Old Christians were the priest, the notary and the owner of the tavern-inn.
 "The rest would rather go on a pilgrimage to Mecca than Santiago de Compostela."

 In Catalonia, Moriscos represented less than 2% of the population and were concentrated in the Low Ebro region, as well as in the city of Lleida and the towns of Aitona and Seròs, in the Low Segre region.
-They largely no longer spoke Arabic, but Catalan, and to a lesser extent also Castilian-Aragonese in Lleida.
+They largely no longer spoke Arabic, instead adopting Catalan, and to a lesser extent also Castilian-Aragonese in Lleida.

 Castile, Extremadura and the rest of Andalusia

 The Crown of Castile included, besides the Kingdom of Granada, also Extremadura and the rest of modern-day Andalusia (the Kingdoms of Seville, Córdoba and Jaén).
 The Morisco population in most of this territory was more dispersed except in specific locations such as Villarrubia de los Ojos, Hornachos, Arévalo or the Señorío de las Cinco Villas in the southwestern part of the province of Albacete, where they were the majority or even the totality of the population.
 Castile's Moriscos were highly integrated and practically indistinguishable from the Catholic population: they did not speak Arabic and a large number of them were genuine Christians.
 The mass arrival of the much more visible Morisco population deported from Granada to the lands under the Crown of Castile led to a radical change in the situation of Castilian Moriscos, despite their efforts to distinguish themselves from the Granadans.
 For example, marriages between Castilian Moriscos and "old" Christians were much more common than between Castilian and Granadan Moriscos.
 The town of Hornachos was an exception, not only because practically all of its inhabitants were Moriscos but because of their open practice of the Islamic faith and of their famed independent and indomitable nature.
 For this reason, the order of expulsion in Castile specifically targeted the Hornacheros, the first Castilian Moriscos to be expelled.
 They were exceptionally allowed to leave fully armed and were marched as an undefeated army to Seville and transported to Morocco.
-They maintained their combative nature overseas, founding the Corsary Republic of Bou Regreg and Salé in modern-day Morocco.
+They maintained their combative nature overseas, founding the Corsary Republic of Bou Regreg and Salé in Morocco.